Republican Action Against Drugs: History

 In July 2010, Kieran McCool; a 42-year-old Derry man was arrested after police found a "scanning device, paramilitary clothing and balaclavas" in his car and a makeshift stun gun in his home.
 He was described in court as a "key member" of RAAD, but he denied the charge and claimed the stun gun was for his own protection.
 A detective said that attacks by RAAD had lessened since the McCool's arrest.
-He was electronically tagged and put under curfew.
+As part of his bail conditions He was electronically tagged and put under curfew.
+In 2011 he pleaded guilty and received an eight month suspended sentence.

 RAAD claimed its first killing in February 2012 when it shot dead Andrew Allen, a father of two, at his home in an estate in Ludden outside Buncrana, County Donegal.
 Although this was strongly denied by his family, the group claimed Allen had been warned to stop drug dealing but had not done so.
 They added that Allen was one of six people who would be executed.
 Later that month, it was reported that RAAD had begun operating in North Belfast, although it is not known if the Belfast group was linked to the one in Derry.

 In June 2012, RAAD members attacked a PSNI vehicle in Derry with a blast bomb.
 This was the first time it had attacked security forces, claiming the attack was "a direct response to increased and ever more brutal attacks on republicans and their families" and warned that such attacks would continue "as long as the security forces continue to victimise republican areas".
 By the time of the attack, many republicans were claiming that RAAD had become a political, dissident republican group.

 On 26 July, an announcement was made that RAAD was merging with the Real IRA and other dissident republican paramilitaries, but not including the Continuity IRA.
 This created a new organization known as the New IRA.

 In 2019, following an inquest held in Buncrana, the detective leading the investigation into Andrew Allen's murder told the media that RAAD's claims about their victim were "rubbish".